In WordPress, the message “Briefly Unavailable for Scheduled Maintenance” shows your site’s temporary unavailability.

 For more information on clearing cookies in different browsers, follow the instructions in this detailed resource.

-Note: Sometimes, clearing your browser’s cookies doesn’t fix WordPress unavailability issues.
+Clearing your browser’s cookies sometimes doesn’t fix WordPress unavailability issues.
 In this case, the server’s cache may also cause issues persistence.
 Contact your Hosting support channel for more information on clearing the cache on the web server.

 Method (2) – Remove the .maintenance File (Manually)

-Let’s learn how to find, remove, and manage the .maintenance file in WordPress root directory.
+Let’s learn how to find, remove, and manage the .maintenance file in the WordPress root directory.

-There are two ways to log into WordPress site’s root – using an FTP client or by logging into Hosting cPanel File Manager.
+There are two ways to log into the WordPress site’s root: an FTP client or Hosting cPanel File Manager.

-Note: In the case of an FTP client, you’ll need to create an FTP account in cPanel options, as well as download the FTP client, such as File Zilla.
-Similarly – in order to log into Hosting cPanel, use the credentials being supplied after you’ve purchased your site’s Hosting plan.
+Note: In the case of an FTP client, you’ll need to create an FTP account in cPanel options and download the FTP client, such as File Zilla.
+Similarly, to log into Hosting cPanel, use the credentials supplied after you’ve purchased your site’s Hosting plan.

 FTP

-Let’s find and remove the .maintenance file with FTP – (File Transfer Protocol).
-In the coming lines, you’ll learn how to create an FTP account in cPanel options and download the FTP client – File Zilla.
+Find and remove the .maintenance file with FTP – (File Transfer Protocol).
+In the coming days, you’ll learn how to create an FTP account using cPanel options and download the FTP client – File Zilla.

-In this case, FTP is the standard protocol to transfer files between two systems – a client’s browser and server.
+In this case, FTP is the standard protocol for transferring files between two systems: a client’s browser and a server.

-First – create an FTP account by logging into Hosting cPanel options.
-Once logged in, look for an option That says FTP Accounts – as shown in the screenshot below.
+First, create an FTP account by logging into the Hosting cPanel options.
+Once logged in, look for an option that says FTP Accounts, as shown in the screenshot below.

 Once opened, you can create an FTP account in minutes.
 You can create an account at your site’s domain by entering a username and password for a new FTP account – as shown in the screenshot below.

 Note: To this line, you should have created an FTP account.
-Remember – creating an FTP account requires access to the Hosting cPanel interface.
-Also – from one to another, Hosting companies’ interfaces may differ.
-Simply put, you may experience a difference between Hosting interfaces; however, the primary interface and workflow are identical.
+Remember—creating an FTP account requires access to the Hosting cPanel interface.
+Also, hosting companies’ interfaces may differ from one place to another.
+Put, you may experience a difference between Hosting interfaces; however, the primary interface and workflow are identical.

 Now – let’s learn how to proceed and download an FTP client – File Zilla in this case.
 Head over to its official website and download a package for your platform.

-After you’ve installed File Zilla, you can enter credentials for an FTP account, the one you created in the previous step – as shown in the screenshot below.
+After you’ve installed File Zilla, you can enter the credentials for an FTP account you created in the previous step—as shown in the screenshot below.

 Note: If the login process has gone normal, you can see File Zilla showing your site’s files – as shown in the screenshot below.

-Now – you’re ready to proceed and take the following steps to find and remove the .maintenance file.
+Now, you’re ready to proceed.
+Take the following steps to find and remove the maintenance file.

 After you’ve logged into File Zilla, under the Remote site, browse to the Public_HTML directory.
 Once loaded, you can see the directory’s content below – as shown in the screenshot above.

 In the Files list, find and remove the .maintenance file.
-Here – you can right-click on the file and choose Remove or Delete from the short menu.
+You can right-click on the file and choose Remove or Delete from the short menu.

-Once the .maintenance file has been removed, you can proceed and check your site’s home page to see – if the problem has been fixed successfully.
+Once the .maintenance file has been removed, you can check your site’s home page to see – if the problem has been fixed successfully.

-Note: On success, you should see your site’s home page as usual.
-The message Briefly unavailable for Scheduled maintenance has gone.
+Note: As usual, you should see your site’s home page on success.
+The message showing Briefly unavailable for Scheduled maintenance has gone.

 Hosting cPanel File Manager